p-adams/parsnip/README.md

 # parsnips
-> parse and analyze text using CoreNLP
+> parse and analyze text snippets using CoreNLP

 An interactive NLP sandbox.